open-mmlab/mmfashion/README.md

 **(Vera: dataset download instruction.)**

-To use the DeepFashion dataset you need to first download it to 'data/' , then follow the following steps to re-organize the dataset.
+To use the DeepFashion dataset you need to first download it to 'data/' , then follow these steps to re-organize the dataset.

 ```
 cd data/